wjaskowski/2048-gecco-2015-competition/README.md

 Building
 --------
-You do need to build the code.
+You do not need to build the code.
 Just download the prebuild [2048.jar](https://github.com/wjaskowski/2048-gecco-2015-competition/releases/latest)

 If you want to build it yourself, you need Maven.
 Just execute: